Chaklader/StorefrontAPI/README.md

 The documentation can be found in the in the REQUIREMENTS.md file.

+### TODO

+    - Provide the Swagger REST API documentation
+    - Run with the docker

 ## TECHNOLOGIES

 Your application must make use of the following libraries: